How to start a car valeting business

 The consent will contain certain conditions that must be adhered to, though these will vary from provider to provider and depend on the nature and volume of the waste.
 You will have to estimate how much trade effluent your car washing business is likely to produce and give details of what chemicals you’ll be using, sample data, drainage plans for your site and details of treatment on site.

-How much does it cost to start a car valeting business?
+How much does it cost to start a car valeting business or car wash business?

 “Setting up a valeting business can cost as little or as much as you like”, asserts CK Detailing owner Keir.

-“You will have to spend a few hundred on equipment and if you plan to be mobile on a van.
+“You will have to spend a few hundred on equipment and, if you plan to start a mobile car valeting business, on a van.
 You will also want insurance to carry out valeting.
 If you plan on having a unit to work from then your costs will be greatly increased”, Keir continues.